kliao2016/iOS-Boilerplates/README.md

-Collection of useful swift extensions and protocols
+Collection of useful Swift extensions and protocols to serve as boilerplates for new applications